-- Deciding which incoming transaction you want to spend.
+- Coin Control: Deciding which incoming transaction you want to spend.
 This is useful for dust attacks

-- Private key sweeping, which is useful for redeeming forks and airdrops.
+- Sweeping: Private key sweeping, which is useful for redeeming forks and airdrops.

-- Creating watch-only wallets, which is a way to keep track of your transactions that is safer than having the real crypto wallet up and running.
+- Watch-Only: Creating watch-only wallets.
+This is a way to keep track of your transactions that is safer than having a full crypto wallet up and running.